codebushi/nextjs-starter-dimension/README.md

 ## Generating the Static Site

 ```
-# Run the next.js build process
-npm run build

-# Export the site, the static files are generated in the folder out/
+# Build and export the site, the static files are generated in the out/ folder
 npm run export
 ```